Private attributes

 Optionally, you can configure the Haskell SDK to treat some or all context attributes as private attributes.
 You can use private context attributes for targeting purposes, but the SDK removes private context attributes from the data it sends to LaunchDarkly.

-When you create the Config
+- When you create the

 to set all context attributes as private.
-When you do this, all context attributes, except the key and kind, are removed before the SDK sends the context to LaunchDarkly.
+When you do this, all context attributes, except the key and kind, are removed before the SDK sends the context to LaunchDarkly. - When you create the

-object, you can list specific private attributes with configSetPrivateAttributeNames
+object, you can list specific private attributes withconfigSetPrivateAttributeNames

 .
 If any context has attributes named in this list, the SDK removes them before sending the context to LaunchDarkly.